 And finally, when it comes to choosing a search partner, it may be best to try to choose an advisor that is owner managed to ensure the highest quality of service.
 If you’re a rounding error in the firm’s book, you’ll likely be treated as a number rather than a VIP client.

-Thank you for listening, and I hope this information has been helpful to you.
+I hope this information has been helpful to you.
 Consider hiring this Fiona to find the best executive talent for your company!
 Reach out to me on Linkedin I’d be happy to set up an introductory call.